mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

     10 loops, best of 3: 67.7 msec per loop

-    $ python -mtimeit -s 'from execcompile import test_local as t' 't()' 100 loops, best of 3: 2.39 msec per loop
+    $ python -mtimeit -s 'from execcompile import test_local as t' 't()' 100 loops, best of 3: 23.3 msec per loop

-Again, a huge increase in performance.
+Again, an increase in performance [#timingfix]_.
 Why is that?
 That has to do with the fact that fast locals are faster than dictionaries (duh).
 What is a fast local?
 In a local scope Python keeps track of the names of variables it knows about.
 Each of that variable is assigned a number (index).
 That index is used in an array of Python objects instead of a dictionary.
 It will only fall back to the dictionary if this is necessary (debugging purposes, `exec` statement used at a local scope.
 Interestingly in Python 3 you can no longer use the `exec` statement at a local scope to override variables.
 The Python compiler does not check if the `exec` builtin is used and will not unoptimize the scope because of that [#exec]_.

 All of the above knowledge is good to know if you plan on utilizing the Python interpreter to interpret your own language by generating Python